ttrentham/ginit/README.md

 2. Run `npm install`
 3. Install the module globally with `npm install -g`
 4. Run `ginit <repo-name> <longer repo description>`

+## Usage
+This implementation assumes:
+* that you'll pass your Github token at runtime as an environment variable.
+* that you'll specify a valid Github organization as the first thing the CLI asks

 ## License